Singapore Personal Tax Frequently Asked Questions

 If you’re living in Singapore, or considering a move to Singapore, you are bound to have questions on how to make your money go as far as possible.
 At Hawksford we’ll give you the answers and support your business growth.

-Am I considered a non-resident if I travel for work outside Singapore for almost half the year?
+Am I considered a non-resident if I travel for work outside Singapore for more than half the year?

-Most likely you will be taxed as a resident in Singapore since your travel is incidental to your Singapore employment.
+You are likely to be taxed as a resident in Singapore since your travel is incidental to your Singapore employment.
 That is, as part of your work here, you need to travel overseas.

-How is the salary and director's fee to a non-resident director of a Singapore company taxed?
+How is the salary and director's fee to a non-resident director of a Singapore tax resident company taxed?

-Generally, directors' remuneration derived from a company resident in Singapore is taxable in Singapore regardless of your physical presence in Singapore, as the income was derived in Singapore.
-Taxable income refers to both cash and non-cash payments and includes salary, bonus, director's fees, accommodation provided etc.
+In general, directors' remuneration derived from a company resident in Singapore is taxable in Singapore regardless of your physical presence in Singapore, due to the fact that the income was derived in Singapore.
+Taxable income refers to both cash and non-cash payments and include salary, bonus, director's fees, accommodation provided, etc.

 Your employer must: